 There were only six games that entire season they didn’t win by 13 or more points, and ony four that came down to single digits.
 They handled the Jaguars easily 31-20 in the divisional round and beat the Chargers 21-12 in the AFC Championship game.
 They would head to the Super Bowl with a record of 18-0 as a massive favorite.

 The team that would eventually rise to challenge the Patriots in the Super Bowl was the New York Giants.
 They started the season as anything but a favorite to reach the final game.
 Micheal Strahan had retired in the offseason but decided to come back after divorcing his wife and being financially fleeced by her and her lawyer.
+Without that event Strahan has been quoted as saying he never would have come out of retirement and as a result this defense, the pass rush particularly, never would have been as good or would have gone as far as it did that season.

 Eli Manning had only been in the league since 2004 and his regular season stats from ’07 were good but not jaw-dropping.
 He threw for 297 completions for 3,336 yards and 23 TDs with 20 INTs.
 That years Giants were a run and play defense team.
 They had four running backs combine for 2,076 yards and 12 rush TDs.